DataDog/hiring-engineers/answers.md

 This is Long Liu's answer.
-# Step 0: Setup an Ubuntu VM.
+# Level 0: Setup an Ubuntu VM.
 Setup a virtual machine by utilizing [Vargrant](https://www.vagrantup.com/intro/getting-started/index.html).

 # Level 1 - Collecting your Data